This factsheet is about bowel (colon) cancer

 a list of questions for your doctor and to take a close friend or relative with you.

 Other support resources

 The National Institute of Health and Care Excellence (NICE) develop guidance on the treatment you might expect with a diagnosis of bowel cancer and you

 can read their latest guidance here and you can also read their quality standards of care here.

 You can also find other information from MacMillan Cancer support.

 What developments are being made in the treatment of bowel cancer?

 New surgical techniques are being used to try and reduce the size of the abdominal wound and even remove cancers from within the bowel.
-Chemotherapy has certainly been increasingly successful over the last few years as a number of new drugs have become available.
-Vaccines against cancer and magic bullets to target treatment specifically against tumours are in the very earliest stages of development.
+Chemotherapy has certainly been increasingly successful over the last few years as several new drugs have become available.
+Vaccines against cancer and ‘magic bullets’ to target treatment specifically against tumours are in early stages of development.